 Application And Admission Policies

-The Grduate School of Arts and Science expects all applicants for degree programs to apply on-line using EMBARK.
+The Graduate School of Arts and Science requires all applicants for degree programs to apply on-line using EMBARK.
 For further information, please go to the GSAS admissions web site to apply on-line.

-Students applying on a non-degree basis cannot apply on line, but can download an application from the GSAS web site.
-The GSAS web site also has instructions on mailing applications and links to the most frequently asked questions and verification about receipt of applications.
+International students applying on a non-degree basis cannot apply on line, but must submit a paper application.
+Instructions on non-degree applications are available online from the GSAS web site.
+The GSAS web site also has instructions and links to the most frequently asked questions and verification about receipt of applications.

 The rules and regulations governing admissions to NYU’s Graduate School of Arts and Science must be met by all applicants seeking admission to graduate study in mathematics.